 We have more information on separating your finances from the abuser.

 You may wish to use an address that will be unknown to the abuser and that will not link your details.
 This could be a friend’s or family member’s address for example.
-If you have left your home due to the risk of immediate danger, some banks may be able to accept an address at a refuge or safe house with a PO Box.
+If you have left your home due to the risk of immediate danger, some banking providers may be able to accept an address at a refuge or safe house with a PO Box.
 You will need to show proof of this address (see below) before you can open an account.

 It is common for abusers to take post.
 Citizen’s Advice found that 47% of victim-survivors have had their mail hidden, opened, or intercepted by the abuser.
 This can cause you to miss vital information about your new bank account and can put your safety at risk.
 We have information on steps you can take to protect your mail and address.